BenTaylorPublic/screeps/README.md

 Log links to rooms
     <a href="#!/room/W41N1">W41N1</a>

+ATTENTION
     Need an ATTENTION for towers
+    Need an ATTENTION for bank (storage)

 Attack creeps are probably broken
     Transfer them to the "assignedRoomName" system